nanopool/nanominer/README.md

 ## Dev fee
 Payment for the use of **nanominer** takes the form of a commission from mining to its wallets once per 2 hours of runtime.
 The commission is:
 - 1% of total mining time for Ethash and Ubqhash algorithms (72 seconds per 2 hours);
-- 2% for Cuckaroo29 and Cuckarood29 algorithms (144 seconds per 2 hours);
 - 2% for RandomX on CPU (144 seconds per 2 hours);
 - 5% for RandomHash2 on CPU (180 seconds every hour).
+- 5% for Cuckaroo30 algorithm (360 seconds per 2 hours);

 ## Setup
 At launch **nanominer** reads the _config.ini_ setup file from the program's current directory.
 In order to